c19witness/uk-covid19-inquiry/2023-11-20_module-2/1_Sir_Patrick_Vallance.rst

 **Mr Menon KC**: This is October 2020.

 **Sir Patrick Vallance**: Well, I think on the rule of six, we were pretty clear that we didn't actually think that that had an enormous basis in anything.
 In other words, it was: why six?
 Why not eight?
 Why not ten?
 We couldn't tell anyone which was better or worse, only that the more :outline:`contacts` you had, the more likely it was to create a spreading environment.
 Exactly how that was organised was a policy matter.

+.. raw:: html

+   <div speech-bubble pleft atop style="--bbColor:#45c5e0"><div class="title">
+   At a stage of the pandemic "contact tracing" (CT) made sense, but no country was asking "were you in an N95 or equivalent", yet they should have been.
+Pat Vallance uses "contacts" in conjuction with "reduction of" which is closer to a description of transmission than CT, but he's not been asked about that specifically.
+So far no questions to him around mechanisms of transmission (airborne vs droplets/fomites) generally.
+   Nor any questions on where the UK government's accepted droplets/fomites mechanism of spread came from.
+   </div></div>

 **Mr Menon KC**: Would that -- can you assist as to what the government's response was, if any, to that view that SAGE apparently held in October 2020?